maxsunshine2/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv [[:upper:]]* /tmp/u : move all files beginning with a capital letter to tmp/u rm *~ : removes all files ending with ~ mkdir welcome/ welcome/to/ welcome/to/school : creates the directoriers in the argument ls -pamv : prints all contents seperated by commas
+0 string SCHOOL School data !:mime School : school files